PhilT95/athenlyx/docs/servers/linux/almalinux_setup.md

 #### Update your system

-Always update your system's package repositories to ensure you getting the lastest versions.
+Always update your system's package repositories to ensure you getting the latest versions.

 ```console
 sudo dnf --refresh update